codefellows/setup-guide/system-setup/mac/5-ohmyzsh.md

 ## Install Oh My Zsh

-The following is pulled from [Oh My Zsh.](https://ohmyz.sh/)
+The following instructions are pulled from [Oh My Zsh.](https://ohmyz.sh/)

 Run the following command in your terminal:

 - `sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`
   - **NOTE:** You may get a questions asking if you want to update your terminal to `zsh`.
-  - **Say `yes` to this.** If any warnings or errors occur, be sure to complete what is being suggested or get help.
+  - **Select `yes` for this.** If any warnings or errors occur, be sure to complete what is being suggested or get help.

 > _AT THIS POINT YOU **`MUST`** RESTART YOUR TERMINAL_
 >